AlbertUgwudike/octree-hausdorff/README.md

 -   Hausdorff distance = 60.3738 voxels.
 -   Compute time = 8615 ms.

-The example images are sparse 3D binary images of dimension 512 _ 512 _ 160
+The example images are sparse 3D binary images of dimension 512 * 512 * 160.
-Each contains approximately 50,000 labelled voxels
+Each contains approximately 50,000 labelled voxels.

 ### Examples use the NifTi file format.